9991S/HappyPlants/SoftwareRequirementsSpecification.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) describes all specifications for the application "Common Playground".
+This Software Requirements Specification (SRS) describes all specifications for the application "Happy Plants".
 It includes an overview about this project and its vision, detailed information about the planned features and boundary conditions of the development process.

 ### 1.2 Scope